kids-code-games/variables-war/README.md

 # Want to contributes, suggest cards?

 We need help in many ways:
 * *designing cards*, graphical materials, please feel free to give us a hand!
+See the [related documentation](./CreateTheme.md)
 * *exploring new ideas*, there are tons of alternatives cards could be added, we already added/deleted lots of cards according to all testing games to make this game as fun as possible, but we would love to create extensions!
 * *marketing* and *community management*, help us to talk about this game